pqrs-org/Karabiner-Elements/docs/mouse-motion-and-wheel-to-key.md

 - **Wheel:** both axes share one window.
 Evaluate each axis against the threshold independently, emitting at most one array per axis, horizontal first.

-Each selected array runs all its actions as down/up pairs.
+Each selected array runs its matching output events once as down/up pairs, with `hold_down_milliseconds` setting the time between down and up.
 Then all accumulated values are discarded, including surplus and subthreshold movement.
 The next input starts a new window.
 A longer interval reduces repeated actions; a shorter one responds faster.

 Windows are independent per rule and device: pointer and wheel rules have separate windows, as do separately configured horizontal and vertical wheel rules.
-Device release/disconnection or configuration replacement cancels pending windows.
+Ungrab or disconnection cancels that device's pending window; configuration reload or replacement cancels all windows of the invalidated rule.
+Releasing keys or buttons does not cancel them.
 Outputs enter the normal output queue without being rematched in the same manager.

 ## Conditions and modifiers